asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **How?**

-Please follow the configuration details that are avialble for limiting CPU and Memory usuage. https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html
+Please follow the configuration details that are available for limiting CPU and Memory usuage. https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html

 Task size
 When you register a task definition, you can specify the total cpu and memory used for the task.
 This is separate from the cpu and memory values at the container definition level.
 For tasks hosted on Amazon EC2 instances, these fields are optional.
 For tasks hosted on Fargate, these fields are required and there are specific values for both cpu and memory that are supported.